ramgorthi04/gist/schema_hints.md

   }
 }

-# Plans
+# Successful Plans

 ### Analyze top-selling products
-Plan:
+{
+    "Plan": {
+        "1": {
-Step 1: Create a list of products sorted by their number of sales.
-RequiresCode: True, DataNeeded: orders.
+            "Request": "Create a list of products sorted by their number of sales", "DataNeeded": "orders",
+            "PaginationNeeded": "True",
+            "RequiresCode": "True"
+        }
+    },
+    "Original user request": "Analyze top-selling products for the last month" }

 ## Cohort Selection
 Examples of cohort selection queries and data collection plans: